 The absolute time used to time stamp outgoing packets and to calculate latencies for incoming packets is determined by polling a clock card on the PCI bus.
-The precision of the time measurement is limited by the shared nature of the bus internal to the Tigon chip as well as that of the PCI bus.
-The precision achieved is approximately 200 ns.
+The shared nature of the bus internal to the Tigon chip as well as that of the PCI bus limits the precision of the time measurement; the precision achieved is approximately 200 ns.

+VII.
 PERFORMANCE OF THE ETHERNET TRAFFIC GENERATORS

 Traffic generation is accomplished at full line speed for every packet size, both for Fast Ethernet and Gigabit Ethernet.
 Traffic shape is programmable.
 At present, constant bit rate (CBR) and Poisson distributed traffic have been implemented.
-Since the traffic pattern depends on a set of traffic descriptors, any other traffic pattern is possible.
+Since the traffic pattern depends on a set of fully configurable traffic descriptors which determine the time of emission, destination address, as well as frame length, generation of arbitrary traffic patterns is possible.

 Global clocks determine the precision of time stamping.
 For the case of the Fast Ethernet tester, the 25MHz clock is global to the board, with a precision of 40 ns.
-A facility exists to distribute the clock to multiple Fast Ethernet tester boards
+A facility exists to distribute the clock to multiple Fast Ethernet tester boards.